lucafilippodangelo/Five-Principle-OOP/README.md

 - Any method has to do just an action for the instance.

 EXAMPLE WRONG APPROACH
-I start the example by just considering the class “Order”, all the business logic to process an order is in it. public class Order
+I start the example by just considering the class â€œOrderâ€, all the business logic to process an order is in it. public class Order

 ```